Dimensional Inspection for Grinding

 The Importance of Dimensional Inspection on Grinding Parts

-Ground components often serve in assemblies where fit and function demand exact dimensions.
-Bearing races need precise diameter control, or bearings bind during operation.
-Valve stems require tight tolerances for proper sealing.
-Gage blocks used as dimensional standards must meet specifications measured in millionths of an inch.
-Inspection validates that grinding operations delivered the required accuracy.
+Ground components are often used in assemblies where precise dimensions are critical for proper fit and function.
+Bearing races require accurate diameter control to prevent binding during operation, while valve stems need tight tolerances to maintain proper sealing.
+Even gage blocks used as dimensional standards must meet specifications measured in millionths of an inch.
+Inspection verifies that the grinding process achieved the required level of accuracy.

 Thermal effects during grinding cause parts to expand, then contract as they cool.
 Measuring parts immediately after grinding can show dimensions within tolerance that later drift out of spec as the part reaches ambient temperature.
 Precision grinding measurements account for thermal stabilization by either allowing cooling time or compensating for predicted dimensional change.